marbelous-lang/marbelous.py/examples/README.md

 Marbelous examples
 ==================

-Marbelous boards in this directory are examples of what can be done with the language.
+Marbelous files in this directory are examples of what can be done with the language.

 The standard format for an example includes a main board that accepts one or more inputs and outputs results to stdout.
 A sub-board should provide the demonstrated functionality, so that the example might be included in another mbl file.